Hemp Seeds, Oil, and Milk: Great Nutrition and Health Benefits

 There are two essential fatty acids (EFAs) needed by humans.
 These are ones that scientists say we need but that we cannot make in our bodies.
 Linoleic acid, an omega-6 substance, is one EFA.
 The other one is alpha-linolenic acid, which is an omega-3 substance.
 Both EFAs are present in hemp seeds.
 They are sometimes known as "parent" fatty acids, since the body can make other fatty acids from them.

 Researchers are discovering that omega-3 fatty acids have many very important health benefits.
-They are necessary for proper brain function and also reduce inflammation, decrease the risk of heart disease and improve the blood triglyceride and cholesterol profile.
-These benefits have been discovered for the animal forms of omega-3 fatty acid - EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) - which are found in oily fish such as salmon, tuna, sardines, mackerel and halibut.
-Plants contain a different omega-3 fatty acid - ALA (alpha-linolenic acid).
+They are necessary for proper brain function and also reduce inflammation, decrease the risk of heart disease, and improve the blood triglyceride and cholesterol profile.
+These benefits have been discovered for the animal forms of omega-3 fatty acid—EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) —which are found in oily fish such as salmon, tuna, sardines, mackerel and halibut.
+Plants contain a different omega-3 fatty acid—ALA (alpha-linolenic acid).
 Our bodies convert ALA into EPA and DHA, although in limited amounts.
+Hemp seeds have an advantage in this respect compared to many plants, as described below.

 Two Additional Fatty Acids in Hemp Oil